vojinpavlovic/auth/readme.md

     },
 ```
 #### Code.js
-For verification code and password reset there is different parametres that you can customize in /lib/config/code.js

 ```
     "type": {
         ttl: 300,
         auth: true,
         codeBytesLengths: 64,
-        handler: require('../handlers/verify-user'),
+        handler: require('../handlers/some-handler'),
         delAfterHandling: true
     },
 ```
-- ```ttl``` is time to live for code, once (in this example) 300 seconds pass it will be auto deleted by Redis.
+- ```ttl``` Expiration time for code in Redis Datastore.
+Code is auto deleted once time has passed.
-- ```auth``` in case if you want for user to create new code if authenticated.
+- ```auth``` There is situations where you need user to be authenticated to request code, set this to true if the case.
-- ```codeBytesLengths``` is how big you want your string to be random generated
+- ```codeBytesLengths``` Length of generated random string.
-- ```handler``` once your code is validated in /verifyCode endpoint, if handler exist it will be called, if you wish to handle.
-In my example it is verify user.
-When user call endpoint /verifyCode endpoint, if code is valid it will run SQL to MySQL and change status from verification to active.
-One rule is to return a handler with {success: true/false, ...rest-of-your-data}, but keep in mind, it is also returned to the end-user.
-- ```delAfterHandling``` it is a boolean, if you wish to use this and success is true from your handler, code will be deleted after success is true.
-In user case, once user status is changed from verification to active, it will delete such code in Redis, to tell user (if user attemps again) that code is used.
+- ```handler``` When code is validated, handler is called in /verifyCode route if exist in config.
+Handler must return data with {success: true/false, ...rest of data}.
+Handler result is returned in response to end user, so be carefull what you put in return.
+- ```delAfterHandling``` If handler return { success: true } it will delete code in Redis Datastore

 Dependencies
 -------------